sporeprotocol/spore-sdk/examples/acp/README.md

 ### Setup environment

-To set up the local environment, run the following command at the spore-sdk's root directory:
+To set up the local environment, run the following command at the root of the Spore SDK:

 ```shell
 pnpm i && pnpm run build:packages